hmi-digital/Miscelleinious/ServiceDesk/README.md

 ```
 $ python classifyServer.py
     WARNING - Training incident model...
-	\# Number of utterances for training: 12
+	# Number of utterances for training: 12
-	\# Number of classes used in training: 3
+	# Number of classes used in training: 3
  * Running on http://localhost:8001/ (Press CTRL+C to quit)
 ```
-+ Above command will train ML model and it will listen at port 8081 for user query
++ Above command will train ML model and it will listen at port 8001 for user query

 Configuration
 -------------
-+ Follow below mentioned steps to confogure the Incident classifier
++ Follow below mentioned steps to configure the Incident classifier
 + <h4>Training the model</h4>
 + You can train the model by providing all the variations of incidents in incidentTypes.json file located at (IncidentClassifier/data/incidents folder)
 + Provide the incident ticket class name in "name" JSON object and possible incident utterances in "utternces" JSON object